By Bonnie L. Grant

 About Sweet Bay Leaf Trees

-Sweet bay leaf tree is frost tender and is only hardy to United States Department of Agriculture zone 7.
+Sweet bay leaf tree is frost tender and is only hardy to USDA plant hardiness zone 7.
 It prefers a full sun exposure and blooms in spring to summer.
 The leaves are leathery and stiff with a strong mid-rib.
 Crushing the leaf releases aromatic oil that is the source of the flavoring for foods.
 Bay tree care is very simple and straightforward but protection must be given to these trees in cold climates.

 How to Grow a Bay Leaf Tree

 Sweet bay trees should be planted in well drained soil with an incorporation of generous amounts of compost.
-The trees can be kept in a smaller habit if grown in a container and it also allows the gardener to bring the tree indoors or to a sheltered location when cold temperatures threaten.
-Immerse the trees at the same level in soil that they were grown in their nursery pot.
+The trees can be kept at a smaller growth habit if grown in a container, which also allows the gardener to bring the tree indoors or to a sheltered location when cold temperatures threaten.
+Plant the trees at the same level in soil that they were grown in their nursery pot.
 Planting bay trees is best done in early spring when they are semi-dormant.

 Harvest and Use of Sweet Bay Leaf Tree